google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_0.rst

          or .glms files.
       -  Enable cutter using ``gecutter enable``

-      **New Directory Structure for Google Maps Javascript Maps API:**
+      **New Directory Structure for Google Maps JavaScript Maps API:**

-      -  The current Google Maps Javascript Maps API V3 is 3.12.17.
+      -  The current Google Maps JavaScript Maps API V3 is 3.12.17.
 Maps API 3.9.x and later uses a simplified directory structure.
 In the new structure, the latest version of Maps API is always in /maps/api.
 To upgrade to 3.12.17, change your code to upload